Brett Freeman, Principal here at Woking College. Welcome to our College.

 You will develop more generic skills including the ability to research and extract relevant information, revision techniques, team work and ability to present information concisely and coherently to different target audiences.

-More specialist skills you will develop include applying software engineering process, solving problems using computer algorithms, understanding computer systems and the fundamentals of data communications and networking.
+More specialist skills you will develop include applying software engineering process, solving problems using computer algorithms, computational thinking and the fundamentals of data communications and networking.

 What topics will I study?